NHAES CREATE Program

 What types of expenditures will be allowed?

 CREATE program funds may be expended on research supplies, domestic travel (for UNH personnel), hourly labor, graduate or undergraduate student stipend (but not tuition or fees), and publication fees.
 Human subject incentive payments (cash, gift cards) and the purchase of general office supplies (e.g., pens, paper) are not allowed per our federal funding statutes.
-Tenure-track faculty salary is not funded in project budgets, including summer salary.
+Up to one month per collaborator per fiscal year can be funded.
 Any expenditures for foreign travel, equipment, and status labor (e.g., technicians hired in a benefitted position) must have the prior written approval of the NHAES Director.

 Will CREATE project directors be eligible to apply for NHAES assistantships and other support?